Make Smoked Corn on the Cob this summer for a flavorful twist. Top the hot corn with seasoned butter to bring it to the next level!

 How To Make Smoked Corn on the Cob

 You don’t have to own a smoker to make smoked corn on the cob!
-We used our grill with a wood chip foil packet and it work great.
+We used our grill with a wood chip foil packet, and it worked great.
 Scroll down for the printable recipe card and complete instructions.

 - Grill Smoker: Prepare a wood chip foil packet and preheat the grill to 275˚F to 300˚F with the foil packet on one side of the grill.